 Fox is a member and past president of Congregation Agudat Achim in Schenectady.
 He lives in Niskayuna with his wife, Randy.

 Since 1971, Voluntary Optometric Service to Humanity (VOSH) has sponsored vision missions.
 According to the doctor, this Gomez effort notes its 41st year and is one of the longest continuous missions of its kind.
 The VOSH of South Dakota is the primary sponsor of the upcoming trip.
+Complete with the required Optometrist tools, they believe it is their mission to dedicate their knowledge to helping to improve the vision of others no matter their income.
+To learn more about the tools used, you can check it out here.

 Those who would like to help with donations may do so at vosh.org and the doctor has also indicated that old glasses may be donated at the Fox Vision Development Center.